mdbootstrap/Bootstrap-5-Dark-Mode/README.md

-# Dark Theme template for Bootstrap 5
+# Dark Mode template for Bootstrap 5

 These templates were built with a **free Material Design UI Kit for the latest Bootstrap 5**.